OpusCapita/react-signalr/README.md

   // and also the key of the hub proxy in this.props.
   // In this case it hub proxy is found in this.props.mynotifier.
   hubName: 'mynotifier',
-  // Either a string containing the server url or
+  // Either 1) a string containing the server url, or
-  // a function getting the server url from the state.
+  // 2) a function getting the server url from the state (example).
   baseAddress: (state) => state.configuration.server,
+  // 1) A string containing the access token, or
+  // 2) a function getting the access token from the state (example), or
+  // 3) a function using the state to return a function that
+  // gets the access token.
+  accessToken: (state) => state.configuration.accessToken,
 });
 ```